librasteve/Air/docs/Air.md

 Air is not a framework, but a set of libraries.
 Full control over the application loop is retained by the coder.

 Air does not provide an HTML templating language, instead each HTML tag is written as a subroutine call where the argument is a list of `@inners` and attributes are passed via the raku Pair syntax `:name<value>`.
-[Cro templates](https://cro.raku.org/docs/reference/cro-webapp-template-syntax) are great if you prefer that approach.
+[Cro templates](https://cro.raku.org/docs/reference/cro-webapp-template-syntax) are great if you would rather take the template approach.

 Reusability is promoted by the structure of the libraries - individuals and teams can create and install your own libraries to encapsulate design themes, re-usable web components and best practice.